Subrata Paul: Prayag United

-Pal signed for Prayag United of the I-League on 9 May 2012.
+Paul signed for Prayag United of the I-League on 9 May 2012.
 He made his debut for the club on 7 October 2012 against Air India at the Salt Lake Stadium in Kolkata, a match Prayag won 5–1.

-Pal started off well in the 2011-12 I-League, impressing the new coach, however his form would soon wear thin.
+Paul started off well in the 2011-12 I-League, impressing the new coach, however his form would soon wear thin.
 On 29 December 2012, Prayag United lost to I-League struggles Sporting Goa.
 The next seven matches from the aforementioned defeat, his team lost 5 and drew once and this was enough for his coach to replace Subrata with Sangram Mukherjee in the remaining league matches of the season.

 Rangdajied United

-Subrata signed for IMG-Reliance to play in the new franchise league, the Indian Super League.
-However, due to signing-up for the ISL, the I-League clubs refused to sign Subrata as they were all opposed to the Indian Super League, but, on 20 November 2013, despite rejecting ISL signed players earlier, Rangdajied United of the I-League agreed to sign Pal along with fellow IMG-Reliance contracted players Gouramangi Singh, Sandesh Jhingan, Manandeep Singh, and Tomba Singh.
+Subrata signed a contract with Indian Super League to play in the new league which was to start in 2014.
+However, due to signing-up for the ISL, the I-League clubs refused to sign Subrata as they were all opposed to the Indian Super League, but, on 20 November 2013, despite rejecting ISL signed players earlier, Rangdajied United of the I-League agreed to sign Paul along with fellow ISL contracted players Gouramangi Singh, Sandesh Jhingan, Manandeep Singh, and Tomba Singh.
 He made his debut in the I-League on 22 November 2013 against Shillong Lajong at the Jawaharlal Nehru Stadium, Shillong in which he played the whole match as Rangdajied drew 1–1.

 FC Vestsjaelland

-On 9 January 2014, it was confirmed that Pal had signed for FC Vestsjælland of the Danish Superliga, thus becoming the fourth Indian footballer to play professionally abroad, the second to join a top-tier European side, and the first Indian goalkeeper to play abroad.
+On 9 January 2014, it was confirmed that Paul had signed for FC Vestsjælland of the Danish Superliga, thus becoming the fourth Indian footballer to play professionally abroad, the second to join a top-tier European side, and the first Indian goalkeeper to play abroad.
 Despite signing on as member of the squad, he did not make any appearance for the first team and only appeared with the reserve squad.